 - Keep the soil evenly moist around grape plants during the first year; in subsequent years plants can be sustained by deep, occasional watering.
 Be sure to water in spring when shoots are developing and during midsummer droughts.
 Also, water whenever canes become droopy.

 - Feed grapes with aged compost, aged cow manure, or commercial organic mix in spring.
-Feeding plants after midseason can cause rapid growth, low-quality fruit, and leave plants susceptible to frost damage in autumn.
+Feeding plants after midseason can cause rapid growth, and low-quality fruit, and leave plants susceptible to frost damage in autumn.

 - Muscadine grapes will benefit from a nitrogen-rich fertilizer in spring, such as alfalfa meal.

 - Mulch under vines to control weeds.
 Mulch around trunks in autumn to protect roots from the winter cold.
-Rake back the mulch in spring when you add new aged compost or manure.
+Rake back the mulch in spring when you add aged compost or manure.

 - In very cold winter regions, put windbreaks in place to protect vines from cold winds or put plastic tents over vines.

 - American and European grapes can be propagated by cuttings and grafting.